stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-Note that the existing factory method for the rotation matrix is moved to this new class where it logically belongs.
+The existing factory method for the rotation `matrix` is moved to this new class where it logically belongs.

 A skeleton template class for rotations is implemented and sub-classed by the following mutable implementation: